 The naming lie

-This is the part that bothers me most. call_ollama() did not call Ollama.
+This is the part that matters most.
+The local-model function did not call the local model.
 The file docstring said local model.
 The function signature lied.

 If the function had been called call_chain() or route_via_litellm_with_ollama_fallback(), I would have read that name at some point in the last eleven days and thought wait, when did this stop being local.
 The honest name would have triggered the question.
 The dishonest name was camouflage.

 Every function name is a contract.
-If the name says “I call Ollama” and the body calls thirteen other providers first, the name is lying, and the bug is already shipped before any external API ever fires.
+If the name says “I call the local model” and the body calls thirteen other providers first, the name is lying, and the bug is already shipped before any external API ever fires.

 CLOSE WAIT is the worst failure mode